How Were 78 rpm Records Made?

 Step Three – The ‘Mother’.

-Our matrix is placed in an electroplating bath, and metals deposited on it.
+As with the wax master, our matrix is placed in an electrotyping bath, and metals deposited on it.
 As the matrix is quite strong, a fairly thick coating of metal can be laid down.
+There is obviously some method of preventing the new coating ‘fusing’ with the matrix; but I don’t know how that is done.
 Afterwards, the two parts are very carefully separated.
 The new part is called the ‘Mother’.
 It is positive: it could be played on a normal gramophone.
 It is in fact, a precise replica of the original wax master, but infinitely more durable.
 I had one of these once, a U.S. Victor side, and it was about 3mm thick.
 I did play it, and even though it was made of metal, it was quite noiseless – after all, the wax from which it was derived was perfectly smooth.
-Now that we have a really robust version of our record, the real work can begin!
+Now that we have a robust version of our record, the real work can begin!
 Of course, it would be possible to make another mother from our metal matrix, perhaps several.
 So the matrix is carefully cleaned & stored away.

 Step Four – The ‘Stamper’.